Dmitry-Skachkov/g-tensor/README.md

 Add other vectors to the atom.

+## Add vectors in VESTA automatically